phil-opp/blog_os/posts/DRAFT-paging.md

 ```
 Now the desired page fault occurs even when we access the page before.

+## Conclusion
+This post has become pretty long.
+So let's summarize what we've done:

+- we created a paging module and modeled page tables plus entries
+- we mapped the P4 page recursively and created `next_table` methods
+- we used empty enums and associated types to make the `next_table` functions safe
+- we wrote a function to translate virtual to physical addresses
+- we created safe functions to map and unmap pages
+- and we fixed stack overflow and TLB related bugs

 ## What's next?
 In the next post we will extend this module and add a function to modify inactive page tables.
 Through that function, we will create a new page table hierarchy that maps the kernel correctly using 4KiB pages.
 Then we will switch to the new table to get a safer kernel environment.